MarkMT/fragmentary/README.md

   - `content` - retrieves the fragment's cached content
   - `delete_cache` - removes the fragment's content from the cache.
   - `delete_cache_tree` - recursively removes from the cache all content for the fragment and its descendants.

+## Dependencies

+  - Fragmentary is currently being used in production with Rails 6.0.
+Versions >=0.4 do not work with earlier versions of Rails for a couple of reasons:
+    - The version of ActiveJob in Rails 5.x does not support the custom serialization needed to enqueue asynchronous tasks for sending internal requests.
+A repository branch 'delayed_job' is available that uses the [Delayed::Job](https://github.com/collectiveidea/delayed_job) gem directly (i.e. without ActiveJob) and this works well with Rails 5.x.
+However, this branch is no longer maintained.
+    - The API for the Rails `ActionDispatch::Integration::Session` class, which is used to handle internal application requests, was changed in Rails 5.0.
+Consequently the current version of Fragmentary is incompatible with Rails 4.x and earlier.
+We do have a 'Rails.4.2' branch in the repository that uses the older API.
+However, this branch is no longer maintained.

 ## Contributing